Introduction to SQL SELECT Query

 Other Facts about the SQL SELECT

 The select statement mentioned above can be performed on the relational database.
 There are various other select statement queries we can use to select the records.
 The select statement always returns a result set.
-This result set may contain zero (0), one or multiple records as well.
+This result set may contain zero (0), one, or multiple records as well.
 There are various other things in the select statement we can use to get the desired result.
 We can use the JOIN keyword to select the records from two or more tables.
-There are various ways, we can use two or more select statements together to get the records from one or more tables.
+There are various ways to use two or more select statements to get records from one or more tables.
 We should use a primary key to any table so that a record can be identified uniquely.

 We can use the below mentioned optional clause with the SELECT statement: